wireseo/tp/docs/team/wilinetan.md

 * **New Feature**: Added the ability to view ungraded Missions and Quests
   * What it does: List all the ungraded Missions and Quests that the Avenger has yet to mark.
-  * Justification: This feature allows users to keep track of the Missions and Quests that they have yet to mark so that they know specifically which Missions and Quests.
+  * Justification: This feature allows users to keep track of the Missions and Quests that they have yet to mark so that they know specifically which Missions and Quests they have to mark.
   * Highlights: This is another core feature for our app as it serves as a reminder for Avengers on which Missions and Quests they have to mark so that they can manage their time.
   * Credits: *Selenium WebDriver for the ability to scrape for information on Source Academy*